stanleyjh/My_Website/README.md

 I followed the mobile-first-design to first design for the smallest screen first and gradually working up to larger screen sizes.

+I used CSS Flexbox to handle most of the alignment since all items I wanted to position were laid out on a single axis (either horizontally or vertically).

 ## To-Do's

 ### Optional